mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type PageSize: integer
     :param PageSize:

-      The maximum number of items to return in the results.
-If more results exist than fit in the specified ``PageSize`` , the value of ``NextPageToken`` in the response is non-null.
+      The maximum number of items to return with this call.